DAT158 Machine Learning Engineering and Advanced Algorithms

 The course has two parts, 5 credits each.

 Over the past few years the field of artificial intelligence has gone through a dramatic development.
-Computer¿s abilities to recognize objects in images have gone from being practically useless to reach a near-human level; from limited ability to understand and synthesize text and speech to wide use of personal digital assistants; from amateur level at chess, poker, Go and Dota to beating world champions; from driving assistance to self-driving cars.
+Computer's abilities to recognize objects in images have gone from rarely resulting in useful systems to forming a fundamental component of many widespread technologies; from limited ability to understand and synthesize text and speech to wide use of personal digital assistants; from amateur level at chess, poker, Go and Dota to beating world champions; from driving assistance to self-driving cars.

-What¿s behind these advances are breakthroughs in machine learning.
+What's behind these advances are breakthroughs in machine learning.
 This is an important field with a long history, consisting of a set of techniques enabling computers to uncover complicated patterns and connections in large data sets.
-There have been several interesting applications of machine learning over the years, but today it¿s more pervasive than ever, appearing throughout modern technology and software.
+There have been several interesting applications of machine learning over the years, but today it's more pervasive than ever, appearing throughout modern technology, science and software.

-The course provides a practical, project-based, hands-on exploration of the fundamentals of machine learning, focusing on solving real-life problems.
+The course provides a practical, project-based, engineering-oriented, hands-on exploration of the fundamentals of machine learning engineering, focusing on solving real-life problems.

 By the end of the course you will have a solid understanding of the main algorithms and ideas in machine learning, including good practical intuitions.
-You¿ll have experience with tackling real-world problems using standard workflows and modern tools and frameworks from data analysis and machine learning.
-You¿ll also be familiar with the limitations of machine learning, when it¿s applicable, and how it relates to the ultimate objectives in artificial intelligence.
+You'll have experience with tackling real-world problems using standard workflows and modern tools and frameworks from data analysis, software engineering and machine learning.
+You'll also be familiar with the limitations of machine learning, when it's applicable, and how it relates to the ultimate objectives in artificial intelligence.

 In the course one will get an introduction to advanced and well-known algorithms within different fields.
 Different types of problem solving and recursive thinking will also be given in the lectures.
 In addition, different aspects of complexity theory with emphasis on the classes P and NP together with approximate solutions based on NP-complete problems.